contentstack/contentstack-swift-playground/README.md

 - orderByAscending
 - exceptFields

+### Image Delivery API
+Here we can image optimization such as:
+- resize
+- crop
+- trim

 ### Sample News App
 This section provides a sample iOS news application.
 It helps you understand how to fetch the content/images and show them in UITableView.